Skip to content

 ProviderHypervisor

 Industry consolidation and licensing changes keep reshaping choices.
-After Broadcom’s acquisition of VMware, the free ESXi program was briefly discontinued then reinstated in 2025 (version 8.0 Update 3e) with community debate over support scope.
 This has accelerated interest in open platforms like KVM (ubiquitous via Proxmox VE, oVirt, OpenStack) and lightweight homelab stacks.
 Proxmox VE continues traction for its integrated UI, ZFS support, and LXC containers alongside KVM VMs.
-Public clouds still predominantly use customized KVM derivatives (AWS Nitro, GCP KVM, Azure Hyper-V variants) to expose instance types.
+Public clouds use customized hypervisor stacks (for example AWS Nitro, GCP’s KVM-based platform, and Azure’s Hyper-V-based platform) to expose instance types.
 Apple’s virtualization framework and tools like UTM simplify ARM-based macOS/Linux guest experimentation on Apple Silicon.
-The practical takeaway: be tool-curious, but master the transferable primitives: CPU scheduling, memory pressure, block and network I/O paths, image lifecycle.
+The practical takeaway: be tool-curious, but master the transferable primitives: CPU scheduling, memory pressure, block and network I/O paths, and image lifecycle.
 Licensing shifts; fundamentals persist.
+Skills locked to a single vendor’s UI flows do not transfer well.

 Virtualization vs Containers vs Serverless